 Globally, we have one very strong color association when it comes to the quality of femininity—pink.
 Whether that’s Victoria’s Secret PINK, the Breast Cancer Awareness logo, or of course, Barbie.

 Pink is associated with youthfulness, particularly in the US, UK, and Australia.
 When we think of Baskin Robbins and Hello Kitty, that’s exactly what comes to mind.

-Blue was a big contender when it came to feelings of trust, and loyalty.
-The color has strong associations in the health, financial and law industries.
-From BlueCross to PayPal, there are countless companies that use blue in their branding to instill trust.
+The color blue was a big contender when it came to feelings of trust, and loyalty.
+Blue has strong associations in the health, financial, and law industries.
+From BlueCross to PayPal, countless companies use blue in their branding to instill trust.

 Warmth and the color orange are synonymous.
 This is likely due to a global association with the element, fire, and its orange hues.
 A mix of sunshiney yellow and dynamic red, orange demands attention while still conveying warmth and friendliness.
 Think Tangerine bank, FedEx and Amazon, which are all service providers.

 A simple Google search of the word “love,” will flood your screen with red-colored hearts.
 More than 21% of respondents in the survey used the words “passion” and “love” to describe the color red.
 The color excites and draws strong emotions.
 It’s a powerful and attention-grabbing color, seen in logos like CNN, Netflix, Firestone, Time magazine, and Target.

 Conversely, over 22% of respondents had heavier associations with red, using words like “blood,” “power” and “anger” to describe how it made them feel.
 In certain countries, respondents associated red with bravery (Indonesia) and danger (Kenya)—like love, these are strong emotions, too.

 Ultimately, perceptions of colors are subjective, and there are no hard rules.
 We’ve certainly developed hard-wired associations—it would be shocking to see a pink SUV in an FBI chase scene on TV!